sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 ### Response Parameters
 Parameter | Datatype | Description
 --------- | -------- | -----------
-points_redeemed | int | Number of points redeemed.
-redeemed_value | double | Value of the points redeemed.
-balance | int | Remaining points in the customer's account after redemption.
+redemption_id | long | Unique reference ID generated for the redemption.
+This is also required to reverse redeemed points in case of transaction return. points_redeemed | int | Number of points redeemed. redeemed_value | double | Value of the points redeemed. balance | int | Remaining points in the customer's account after redemption. side_effects | obj | Other effects due to points redemption.
+You will see details such bill number/ID on which points are redeemed.